MelodicDrumstep/Stanford-CS144-Computer-Network/README.md

                                                    ---------
 ```

+To simplify and standardize data formats across the network stack, Linux mandates using the `struct sk_buff` to manage packets.
+For detailed explanations of `sk_buff`, see [struct sk_buff](https://docs.kernel.org/networking/skbuff.html), [Linux sk_buff](https://wiki.linuxfoundation.org/networking/sk_buff), and [How skb works](http://oldvger.kernel.org/~davem/skb.html).

+The `struct sk_buff` doesn't store payload copies but maintains pointers (head, data, tail, end) to different parts of the payload (we'll ignore sk_buff's complex linear/page mechanisms for simplicity).
+The brilliance of sk_buff lies in how protocol headers can be added/removed simply by adjusting these pointers, eliminating the need to copy packet data (including headers) as it moves through protocol layers - only the `struct sk_buff` itself needs copying.

 ### Receiving Network Packets

 When network packets arrive at the NIC (Network Interface Card), modern NIC drivers typically use DMA (Direct Memory Access) technology, allowing dedicated DMA hardware to automatically place packets into pre-allocated memory regions without CPU intervention in this "basic copy process".
 We can consider this as the first copy of the packet payload, though it occurs without CPU involvement.